Trupanion Pet Insurance FAQs

-Trupanion has a 5-day waiting period for accidents and a 30-day waiting period for illnesses.
-That means that we will cover accidents five days after the pet insurance policy begins and any illnesses which develop after 30 days from the beginning of the policy start date.
+Trupanion has a 5 day waiting period for accidents and a 30 day waiting period for illnesses.
+This means that we will cover accidents 5 days after the pet insurance policy begins and any illnesses which develop after 30 days from the beginning of the policy start date.
 Please note that any accidents that begin in the 5 day waiting period, or illnesses that begin in the 30 day waiting period will be considered pre-existing, and not eligible for coverage.

 Do you offer a multiple pet discount?

 No. Rather than raising our rates and offering various discounts, we offer all customers the lowest possible premiums across the board.